Low-Carb Food Swaps: 13 Tasty Swaps to Drastically Decrease Carbs

-Making your own bread is also a cost-effective way to maintain your low carb lifestyle with just a few ingredients.
-One of our favorites is this grain-free, keto-friendly bread that slices just like regular bread.
+Making your own bread is also a cost-effective way to maintain your low-carb lifestyle with just a few ingredients.
+One of our favorite carb replacement foods is this grain-free, keto-friendly bread that slices just like regular bread.

 2. Swap Rice for Cauliflower Rice

 Not all rice is created equal (brown, black, and wild rice have more fiber and nutrients than white rice), and just one cup of cooked rice can have up to 45 grams of carbs.
 That’s about a day’s worth of carbs on a low-carb diet.

 If you're looking for a low-carb swap, try cauliflower rice.
 Most grocery stores sell pre-riced cauliflower in the refrigerator or freezer sections, but it’s also easy to make your own.
 Simply steam florets, food process into a coarse pulp, and use a tea towel to remove excess moisture.
 At just five grams of carbohydrates per cup, you’ll still be able to enjoy the texture and flavor of rice – without worrying about the carbs.
 Cauliflower rice is a great way to round out a meal; try it in this Greek shrimp and cauliflower rice skillet.

 3. Swap Noodles for Spiralized Vegetables

 Even on a low-carb diet, you can still enjoy a delicious meal like pesto chicken zucchini noodles using a few strategic low-carb food swaps.
 One of the easiest ways to create long noodles similar to spaghetti is with a spiralizer.
 Vegetables like zucchini, sweet potato, and carrots are ideal for spiralizing and are a tasty, gluten-free option.